top of page

 Barnburgh circular

-Barnburgh circular A Brief History of Barnburgh Barnburgh is a charming rural village in South Yorkshire, lying between Doncaster and Mexborough, surrounded by open countryside and farmland.
+Barnburgh circular 4.58mi A Brief History of Barnburgh Barnburgh is a charming rural village in South Yorkshire, lying between Doncaster and Mexborough, surrounded by open countryside and farmland.
 Its history stretches back to at least Saxon times, with the name thought to mean “stronghold of Beorn’s people.”
 At the heart of the village stands St Peter’s Church, one of the oldest in the area, dating from the 12th century.
-It’s famous locally for the “Cat and Man” legend, which tell
+It’s famous locally for the “Cat and Man” legend, whi

 Michael Palmer